carlosjhr64/korekto/imports/KorektoMath.md

 # Which mean infinity is also less that itself. :P
 # ∞ < ∞
 # SO LET'S NOT EVER TALK ABOUT INFINITY ITSELF!!!
+# But seriously, just need a way to have a conditional loop not terminate.
 # Absolute value
 ⎨𝓍 = ⎨-𝓍	#A65 Absolute: ⎨
 𝓍 < 0;⎨𝓍 = -𝓍	#M66 ⎨<0